edwardgj/Qwen-Copilot-Proxy/README.md

 ### Prerequisites

-1. **Qwen Account**: You need to install the Qwen-code CLI and create and account with the OAuth option to get access to Qwen-Code models
+1. **Qwen Account**: You need to install the Qwen-code CLI and create an account with the OAuth option to get access to Qwen-Code models
 2. **Qwen OAuth Credentials**: Stored in `~/.qwen/oauth_creds.json`
 3. **Python 3.8+**: Required to run the proxy server